Design Research (store): Stores

+The Brattle Street store

 In 1969, Thompson moved the original Cambridge store to a revolutionary new 24000 sqft building designed by his firm, Benjamin Thompson and Associates, at 48 Brattle Street in Harvard Square, on a block that came to be known as "Architects' Corner".
 The 5-story building consists of flat concrete slabs supported by interior columns, and enclosed by frameless tempered glass walls.
 The use of butted glass with no frame or mullions was unprecedented, and "allowed D/R to be a building almost 'without architecture'".

 It immediately received favorable reviews: "points the way to a method of glass building that could create a warmer city, adding color and light and optimism to the life of the streets".
 The building won many awards over the years: